Kevin Murray (Australian footballer): Fitzroy (VFL)

 Murray played for Fitzroy from 1955 to 1964 and from 1967 to 1974, winning nine best and fairest awards for the club.
-He was playing coach of Fitzroy in 1963, a job he also filled in 1964, along with representing and captaining his home state of Victoria.
+He represented and captained his home state of Victoria, and was playing coach of Fitzroy in 1963 and 1964.
+Although Fitzroy had not won a single game under his coaching, Murray would receive several offers from WANFL and country clubs following the close of the 1964 season.

 East Perth (WANFL)

-In 1965 Murray moved to Western Australia to captain/coach East Perth Football Club.
+In October 1964, Murray signed with WANFL club East Perth, announcing to Fitzroy that he would move to Western Australia even if Fitzroy refused to clear him – although he feared a permanent falling out with his former club.
+Fitzroy refused two applications to clear Murray over the summer but relented by the end of March, 1965 as they feared that if they failed to clear him he would not return.
 Over two seasons he played 44 West Australian National Football League (WANFL) games.

-In 1965 he won the Simpson Medal for best player in the WA v VFA interstate match and also won East Perth's best and fairest award.
+In 1965, he won the Simpson Medal for best player in the WA v VFA interstate match and also won East Perth's best and fairest award.

-In 1966 he captained WA at the 1966 Hobart Carnival and led East Perth to the WANFL Grand Final which they lost to Perth (captain/coached by former East Perth player Mal Atwell who had switched to Perth because he didn't agree with Murray's methods).
+In 1966, he captained WA at the 1966 Hobart Carnival and led East Perth to the WANFL Grand Final which they lost to Perth, who were captain/coached by former East Perth player Mal Atwell.
+Atwell switched to Perth because he didn't agree with Murray's methods.

-Fitzroy (VFL)
+Return to Fitzroy

-His return to Fitzroy in 1967 was triumphant.
-He won the club's best and fairest award in his first two years back, and in 1969 he was awarded the Brownlow Medal.
+Despite his success in Perth, Murray was tipped to return to Fitzroy for 1967 soon after the 1966 home-and-away season was over.
+Like his move west, Murray's return to Victoria was affected by refusals of clearance: East Perth insisted Fitzroy pay $2,000 for him and consequently he was refused a clearance three times.
+His return to Fitzroy in 1967 was triumphant, winning the club's best and fairest award in his first two seasons back, and in 1969 Murray was awarded the Brownlow Medal.